johnyob/omniml/tex/popl26-author-response-draft.md

 ### Review C

-> There is a claim about the description of an *efficient*
+> _There is a claim about the description of an *efficient*
 > implementation.
 However, despite a few explanations in section 6 about
 > efficiency-driven decisions, the efficiency of the implementation is
 > not validated at all; there are no benchmarks comparing with other
 > approaches and/or showing the benefits of said decisions.
 I'd suggest
-> to tone down that efficiency claim.
+> to tone down that efficiency claim._

 It is difficult to benchmark new type-systems, as there are no large, representative user programs to measure, and writing large synthetic terms is hardly representative.
 (One could also think of translating existing ML programs to our system, but few only cover a few representative features and practical programs are outside this subset.)

+    [XXX: I don't understand "few only cover a few representative features]

 On the other hand, we do have expertise in implementing ML-family type-inference engines.
-Our implementation is state-of-the-art in its choice of data sturctures (union-find rather than substitutions for unification, efficient level-based generalization, etc.).
+Our implementation is state-of-the-art in its choice of data structures (union-find rather than substitutions for unification, efficient level-based generalization, etc.).
 Previous prototypes written by some of us in this style have been observed to have at least comparable performance to the OCaml type-checker on certain programs.
 We expect this one to compare favorably as well: it should be as efficient as OCaml on programs that do not use suspended constraints.
 (Of course, suspended constraints in themselves cannot be compared, because they are not supported by existing type systems.)

 In other words, our efficiency claims are not based on experiment, but on the use of state-of-the-art implementation techniques.
 We will rephrase the paper to clarify, thanks.

+In fact, there is a trivial, brute force implementation of suspended constraints that would restart typechecking every time a new suspended constraint has been discharged!
+Instead, our implementation of partial type schemes is very careful to resume instantiation from where it was suspended so as to avoid repeating work---which is actually not so trivial.

-> - would omnidirectional type inference enhance the support for
+> - _would omnidirectional type inference enhance the support for
->   polymorphic variants?
+>   polymorphic variants?_

 Probably not, as polymorphic variants use fairly different type-system mechanism -- they are not among the "fragile implicit features" we consider, as they are based on structural types with row variables.
+(Similarly, omnidirectional type inference should not help with typechecking of polymorphic records or objects.)